dojot/dojot/connector/kafka2ftp/README.md

 ### Message forwarding service to FTP servers

-The **kafka2ftp**  subscribes to the topic *tenant* .dojot.ftp (*tenant* is defined in the environment variable), in which messages are produced with information about the filename, encoding format and file content.
+The **kafka2ftp** subscribes to the topic *tenant*.dojot.ftp (*tenant* is defined in the environment variable), in which messages are produced with information about the filename, encoding format and file content.
 These messages are processed by the service and sent to the corresponding FTP server.
-Example of message received by this service below:
+Example of a message received by this service:

 ```json
 {